matzf/scion/doc/protocols/authenticator-option.rst

     * ``0``: the active epoch with later start time
     * ``1``: the active epoch with earlier start time Protocol Identifier
-  16-bit protocol identifier.
+  16-bit :ref:`DRKey protocol identifier <drkey-protocol-identifiers>`.
   Note that 0 is a reserved protocol number and cannot occur here.

 Authenticated Data